 16 to 18 year olds

-There will be extra financial incentives for employers who recruit 16 to 18 year old apprentices.
+There are extra financial incentives for employers who recruit 16 to 18 year old apprentices.
 An employer will receive an additional payment of £1000 when they recruit an apprentice aged 16-18.
 The provider will also receive an additional payment of £1000 for every apprentice aged 16-18 that they support.

 19-24 year old care leavers and those who have an Education, Health and Care Plan